marzooqy/anycrc/README.md

 2498069329
 ```

-For non-reflected CRCs, the length of the data can be specified in bits by calling `calc_bits` or `update_bits` and passing a [bitarray](https://github.com/ilanschnell/bitarray) object:
+The length of the data can be specified in bits by calling `calc_bits` or `update_bits` and passing a [bitarray](https://github.com/ilanschnell/bitarray) object:

+For a non-reflected CRC:

 ```python
 >>> from bitarray import bitarray